accurat/accurapp/README.md

 0. Create a new repo
 0. Choose `I have an existing project` and follow the instructions

-## Setting up the automatic deploy to `project-name.clinent.accurat.io`
+## Setting up the automatic deploy
 0. Go into `Settings > Pipelines - Settings` and enable Bitbucket Pipelines
 0. Go into `Settings > Pipelines - Environment Variables` and add the environment variables `DEPLOY_CUSTOMER`, `DEPLOY_PROJECT`, `SLACK_CHANNEL`